 1 Sam 13:11-16 Saul’s Spiritual Character Flaws CLICK TITLE FOR AUDIO

-Saul did something very foolish when he offered a burnt offering and this foolish decision revealed some spiritual flaws in his character that plagued him for the rest of his life.
+Saul did something very foolish when he offered a burnt offering.
+His foolish decision revealed some spiritual flaws in his character that plagued him for the rest of his life.
 These flaws were that:

-He knew what he was doing was wrong – v.12 – he forced himself to offer the sacrifice – when making a decision or considering an action the first question you need to ask yourself is, “Is it right?”
-And if it is not, then you have no business doing it.
+He knew what he was doing was wrong – 1 Sam 13:12 – he forced himself to offer the sacrifice.
+When making a decision or considering an action, the first question you need to ask yourself is, “Is it right?”
+And if it is not right, then you have no business doing it.
 Bob Jones, Sr. said, “It’s never right to do wrong to get a chance to do right.”
-No matter if Saul thought that he might be a genuine reason to offer the sacrifice, he knew it was wrong and that was reason enough not to do it.
+No matter that Saul thought he might have a genuine reason to offer the sacrifice, he knew it was wrong, and that was reason enough not to do it.

-He did not consider the consequences – v.13 – his disobedience cost him the throne – he had to know that the conditions of meeting Samuel in Gilgal and waiting for him to offer the sacrifice were connected with his anointing as king of Israel [1 Sam 10:8] – and the failure to do those things was connected with his removal as king – you cannot do evil and get away with it – there are always consequences to sin and disobedience [Gal 6:7-8]
+He did not consider the consequences – 1 Sam 13:13 – his disobedience cost him the throne.
+Saul had to know that the conditions of meeting Samuel in Gilgal and waiting for him to offer the sacrifice were connected with his anointing as king of Israel [1 Sam 10:8].
+The failure to do those things was connected with his removal as king.
+You cannot do evil and get away with it.
+There are always consequences to sin and disobedience [Gal 6:7-8].

-He formulated his spiritual excuses before making his decision – v.11 – he had three excuses for doing what he did – he blamed the people, Samuel and the Philistines – you cannot excuse disobedience – the idea that you are even considering your excuses before doing the wrong thing only shows your determination to be a fool – and Saul was certainly foolish [v.13]
+He formulated his spiritual excuses before making his decision – 1 Sam 13:11 – he had three excuses for doing what he did.
+Saul blamed the people, he blamed Samuel, and he blamed the Philistines.
+You cannot excuse disobedience.
+The idea that you are even considering your excuses before doing something wrong only shows your determination to be a fool.
+And Saul was certainly foolish [1 Sam 13:13].

-He didn’t consider the Lord in his decision – v.11 – it seemed to never enter Saul’s mind to inquire of the Lord in his decision – he decided to offer a sacrifice just because his troop strength was being diminished – this is very contrary to the way that Gideon and David handled the situation – they both knew that their ability to defeat the enemy was not dependent upon the number of soldiers but rather the presence of the Lord – and you must make your decisions based upon what the Lord tells you to do and not based upon what you see
+He didn’t consider the Lord in his decision – v.11 – it seemed to never enter Saul’s mind to inquire of the Lord in his decision.
+He decided to offer a sacrifice just because his troop strength was being diminished.
+This is very contrary to the way that Gideon and David handled similar situations.
+They both knew that their ability to defeat the enemy was not dependent upon the number of soldiers, but rather the presence of the Lord.
+And you must make your decisions based upon what the Lord tells you to do and not based upon what you see.

-He didn’t even bother to repent – v.15-16 – it was bad enough that he disobeyed and even worse that he was told that he lost the kingdom as a result of his foolishness, but to then just go right on about business as usual without repenting was, as they say, “over the top” – he was completely callous to the Lord’s reproof – you cannot be that way – when you mess up and the Lord makes you aware of it, you need to drop what you are doing and get right with the Lord [2 Chr 33:11-13, 18].
+He didn’t even bother to repent – 1 Sam 13:15-16 – it was bad enough that Saul disobeyed, and even worse that he lost the kingdom as a result of his foolishness.
+But to then just go right on about business as usual without repenting was, as they say, “over the top.”
+He was completely callous to the Lord’s reproof.
+You must not be that way.
+When you mess up and the Lord makes you aware of it, you need to drop what you are doing and get right with the Lord [2 Chr 33:11-13, 18].